luhirsch/mavic-2026-solution/README.md

 Feel free to reach out if you have any questions or issues.

+---

 ## Solution Overview
-This repository contains Team IDCOM's solution to the MAVIC-C 2026 competition held at CVPR as part of the PVBS workshop.
+This repository contains Team IDCOM's solution to the MAVIC-C 2026 competition held at CVPR as part of the PBVS workshop.

 The solution proposes a cross-modal alignment framework that exploits the robust image recognition capabilities of the newly released DINOv3 foundation model.
 We employ feature matching to align a trainable Synthetic Aperture Radar (SAR) feature space to a frozen Electro-Optical (EO) reference.